random-archer/mkinitcpio-systemd-tool/README.md

 ### Package Build Questions and Answers

 how can I install latest release or development version of this?
-* create a marker file `.PKGDEV` to build from latest master branch,
+* create a marker file `.PKGDEV` to build from latest branch=master ,
-* create a marker file `.PKGREL` to build from latest release tag,
+* create a marker file `.PKGREL` to build from latest release tag=vNNN,
 * for example:
 ```
 mkdir -p /tmp/aur